Tobias Gerald Labrie Sells 8,200 Shares of Black Diamond Group Limited (TSE:BDI) Stock

-Black Diamond Group Limited (TSE:BDI – Get Rating) Senior Officer Tobias Gerald Labrie sold 8,200 shares of the company’s stock in a transaction on Friday, March 11th.
-The stock was sold at an average price of C$4.60, for a total value of C$37,720.00.
-Following the transaction, the insider now directly owns 161,415 shares in the company, valued at C$742,509.
+Black Diamond Group Limited (TSE:BDI – Get Rating) Senior Officer Tobias Gerald Labrie sold 8,200 shares of Black Diamond Group stock in a transaction dated Friday, March 11th.
+The stock was sold at an average price of C$4.60, for a total transaction of C$37,720.00.
+Following the transaction, the insider now directly owns 161,415 shares of the company’s stock, valued at C$742,509.

 Tobias Gerald Labrie also recently made the following trade(s):

-- On Wednesday, January 19th, Tobias Gerald Labrie purchased 360 shares of Black Diamond Group stock.
-The shares were acquired at an average cost of C$4.49 per share, for a total transaction of C$1,616.40.
+- On Wednesday, January 19th, Tobias Gerald Labrie acquired 360 shares of Black Diamond Group stock.
+The stock was purchased at an average cost of C$4.49 per share, with a total value of C$1,616.40.

 Black Diamond Group Limited rents and sells modular space and workforce accommodation solutions.
 It operates through two segments, Modular Space Solutions and Workforce Solutions.
 The Modular Space Solutions segment provides modular space rentals to customers in the construction, real estate development, manufacturing, education, financial, and resource industries, as well as government agencies in North America.